My ECO STORIES with Krisha Kotak

 Which item of clothing in your wardrobe is the most important to you?

 It's very cliché, but an alpaca wool jumper I bought whilst travelling in Bolivia six years ago.
 It is something I will never be able to get rid of!
 It's been everywhere with me, and I always feel so nostalgic about that trip whenever I put it on.

 Which small businesses are you loving at the moment, and would like to give a shout out to?

 Milly Grace is a gorgeous jewellery company that makes all their (very fashionable) pieces out of recycled 925 sterling silver.
 I think the jewellery industry is sometimes overlooked in terms of its impact on the planet.
 Milly Grace has stepped up in making themselves as eco-conscious as possible, with recyclable packaging and an ethical work practice.

 In light of the current COVID-19 pandemic, what issue has been highlighted in the industry to you?

 The impact of fast fashion on the environment is no revelation, and while some consumers would still prefer to spend less and buy more, I think there has been a considerable shift in perceptions.
 During the pandemic, the world has been forced to reflect upon its relationship with the planet and seeing the environmental consequences of our lifestyle and how 'slowing down' has had such a positive effect.
 It is exactly what inspired me to start a sustainable brand.

 What is your hope for the future of fashion and textiles?

-I really hope that the future of the industry can be more sustainable, ethical and responsible across all parts of their supply chain.
-It’s great to see that finally, big brands are starting to implement more conscious practices and being more open about their manufacturing and workforce, but there’s still a long way to go!
+I hope the industry's future can be more sustainable, ethical and responsible across all parts of its supply chain.
+It's great to see that finally, big brands are starting to implement more conscious practices and being more open about their manufacturing and workforce, but there's still a long way to go!

 Written by Bethan and Krisha @theecostories